 This could be great news for you if you’ve run into trouble with your residential clients micromanaging the tasks you do in their home.

 The reason commercial cleaning jobs come with less pressure from the client is because you usually aren’t touching their personal objects.

-In a home, clients often want things a very particular way and there are a lot of small items to move and work around.
-This can lead to anxiety and discomfort from the owner.
+In a home, clients often want tasks to be completed in a very particular way and there are a lot of small items to move and work around.
+This can lead to anxiety and discomfort on the owners’ part.